 6. You learn techniques to bring instant relief when anxiety hits.

-.
-For example, a mindfulness-based therapy study at the University of Oxford found that out of 273 subjects there was a reported 58% reduction in anxiety levels.
+Another form of therapy currently being researched for its affect on anxiety sufferers and showing positive results is mindfulness-based therapy.
+For example, a study at the University of Oxford found that out of 273 subjects there was a reported 58% reduction in anxiety levels.

 What if I don’t seek help for my anxiety?

 The decision is up for you.

 It’s important, though, to not brush off your anxiety as no big deal.
 Yes, we all get anxious when life is challenging.
 But ongoing feelings of dread and panic that take over your life are serious.

 Left untreated, persistent anxiety is a leading cause of serious depression, as well as a contributor to addictions like alcoholism and drug use.

 If you are avoiding people, places or situations that make you anxious, or if anxiety is affecting your relationships and career, is it really worth ignoring it when help is readily available?

 Do you have an experience of therapy for anxiety you’d like to share?
 Or a question you want answered?
 Use the comment box below.